-In 2012 there were over 55,600 contacts.
-The procedures to classify and manage contacts were improved compared to 2011, so that the data presented in this report are not perfectly comparable with those in the previous one.
+In 2013 there were 55,832 contacts (+0,4% compared to 2012).
+The procedures to classify and manage contacts were improved compared to 2011, so that the data presented in this report are not perfectly comparable with those in 2011.

 Nevertheless, certain trends emerge:

-- Requests for assistance/service and commercial requests on the part of potential clients have diminished: - consumer calls to request information have grown; - calls to report the quality of coffee have grown too;
+- Requests for assistance/service and commercial requests on the part of potential clients have diminished; - consumer calls to request information have grown; - calls to report the quality of coffee have decreased;

-In addition to Customer Care services managed from headquarters, there are dedicated teams for managing client relations in all of the company's branches: for example, the Customer Care team for North America is composed of 12 people, while the one for Brazil of 4.
-Germany also has a dedicated team, which manages about 70 contacts a day.
+In addition to Customer Care services managed from headquarters, there are dedicated teams for managing client relations in all of the company's branches: for example, the Customer Care team for North America is composed of 12 people, in France by 5 and in Brazil by 4.
+Germany also has a dedicated team, which manages about 70 contacts a day, while in Spain the Customer Care manages a portfolio of 100 customers and a potential of 3.000.
+In Holland, the Customer Care has managed about 500 warnings/complaints.
 Activities include contacts with both existing and potential clients, and contacts can have a wide variety of motives: news on products, services, and use of the website.